EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.htm.md

 ### celestial.htm.gc_mid_section

-Mid point on great circle between two points Package: celestial.htm Description: Given two points on a sphere, find the central point lying on the the shortest great circle section connecting the
+Mid point on great circle between two points Package: celestial.htm Description: Given two points on a sphere, find the central point lying on the the shortest great circle section connecting the two points.